 The Canada Experience Class is a very straightforward category.
 There are no points assessed.
 It is a pass or fail category.
 You either meet the (few) requirements or you don’t.

 Another great advantage of this category – the “employment requirements” section listed in each NOC are not applicable.

 To qualify for the Canada Experience Class you need work experience in Canada, or graduate from a post-secondary institution in Canada and have some work experience in Canada.

 Employment in Canada

-If you’ve worked part-time then you need the full-time equivalent hours of work that totals 2 years.
+If you’ve worked part-time then you need the full-time equivalent hours of work.